Preschool is such a fun age.

-As hard as it may be, you need to instill a love for fruits and veggies from a young age.
+As hard as it may be, you must instill a love for fruits and veggies from a young age.

 If your preschooler refuses to eat them, try getting foods with hidden vegetables or making them a special shake packed with green goodies.

-Look for foods that are low in fats, cholesterol, sugar, and sodium.
+Look for foods low in fats, cholesterol, sugar, and sodium.
 You want to make sure they get a sufficient amount of calcium to promote bone health.

-A daily multivitamin can help close any nutritional gaps as your preschooler starts to develop their own food preferences, and don’t forget to work in fun exercises.
+A daily multivitamin can help close any nutritional gaps as your preschooler develops their food preferences, and don’t forget to work on fun exercises.